Meme1079/PsychWiki/PsychWiki_Source/Custom Sprites & Texts Functions.md

 # Creating/Adding/Removing Sprite
 ### makeLuaSprite(tag:String, image:String, x:Float, y:Float)
-Creates a sprite object with no animation.
-And you want a black screen put `nil` on `image` and add `makeGraphic` **(Must Be a .PNG Format)**
+Creates a sprite object with no animation. **(Must Be a .PNG Format)**

+And you want a color screen put `nil` on `image` parameter and add [`makeGraphic()`](https://github.com/Meme1079/PsychWiki/wiki/Lua-Script-API:-Object-Functions#makegraphictagstring-widthint-heightint-colorstring)

-If another Lua Sprite that exists is already using the `tag`, it will be removed.
+If another Lua sprite that exist's is already using the `tag`, it will be removed.

-- `tag` - The Sprite tag or Object variable name
+- `tag` - The sprite tag or object variable name.
-- `image` - The image path for the sprite object _(Relative to `mods/images`, `assets/images`, or `assets/shared/images`)_
+- `image` - The image path for the sprite object. _(Relative to `mods/images`, `assets/images`, or `assets/shared/images`)_
-- `x` - The x-coordinate of the sprite object
+- `x` - The x value of the sprite object.
-- `y` - The y-coordinate of the sprite object
+- `y` - The y value of the sprite object.

 ### makeAnimatedLuaSprite(tag:String, image:String, x:Float, y:Float)
-Creates a Lua Sprite that supports Animations, and must have a `xml file` with it.
+Creates a Lua Sprite that supports animations, and must have a `xml` file with it.

-- `tag` - The Sprite tag or Object variable name
+- `tag` - The sprite tag or object variable name.
-- `image` - The image path for the sprite object _(Relative to `mods/images`, `assets/images`, or `assets/shared/images`)_
+- `image` - The image path for the sprite object. _(Relative to `mods/images`, `assets/images`, or `assets/shared/images`)_
-- `x` - The x-coordinate of the sprite object
+- `x` - The x value of the sprite object.
-- `y` - The y-coordinate of the sprite object
+- `y` - The y value of the sprite object.

 ### addLuaSprite(tag:String, front:Bool)
-Adds a sprite object to the game
+Add's a sprite object to the game.

-- `tag` - The Sprite tag or Object variable name
+- `tag` - The sprite tag or object variable name.
-- `front` - Whether or not the sprite object gets added on top of the characters
+- `front` - Whether or not the sprite object get's added on top of the character's.

 ### removeLuaSprite(tag:String, destroy:Bool)
-Removes a sprite object from the game
+Remove's a sprite object from the game.

-- `tag` - The Sprite tag or Object variable name
+- `tag` - The sprite tag or object variable name.
-- `destroy` - Whether or not the sprite object should be fully removed, disallowing further use
+- `destroy` - Whether or not the sprite object should be fully removed, disallowing further use.

 ***